RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 # Motivation

-Artificial Intelligence (AI) agents are now achieving superhuman performance in many games.
+Artificial Intelligence (AI) agents are achieving superhuman performance in many games.
 The strategies developed by such agents can be used to help human players improve their strategies.
 Moreover, interactive visualisation tools can help users understand complex AI